One egg a day in winter maintains blood vitamin D

 Professor Robin Daly’s research team at the Institute for Physical Activity and Nutrition (IPAN) at Deakin University, Australia, conducted an experiment on 51 adults (25-40 years old) in winter.
 This has been revealed, MedicalXpress reported on the 16th.

-The research team randomly divided them into 3 groups and ate 2 eggs, 7 eggs, and 12 eggs a week, respectively, for 12 weeks, and measured blood vitamin D levels before and after the start of the experiment.
+The research team randomly divided them into 3 groups and ate 2 eggs, 7 eggs, and 12 eggs a week, respectively, for 12 weeks, and measured blood vitamin D levels before and following the start of the experiment.

 As a result, there was no significant change in average vitamin D blood levels in the group that ate 7 eggs per week and the group that ate 12 eggs per week.